mxgoai/mxgo-core/docusaurus-site/docs/why-use-mxtoai.md

 **"I want to compile research findings into shareable documents"**
 - Forward multiple research emails to ask@mxtoai.com with "Synthesize findings and create PDF report"
 - Perfect for thesis research or professional development

-**"I need a quick summary of a long video"**
-- Forward a link to a YouTube video to summarize@mxtoai.com
-- Get the key takeaways and timestamps without watching the whole thing

 ## 🛍️ Shopping & Consumer Decisions